kwynncom/true-random-numbers-from-microphone/README.md

 For each sound sample, I am taking the smallest-order byte out of 4 byte precision.

 Higher bytes will usually be 0 or a fixed number because there is no microphone attached and thus no large dynamic (quiet to loud) variation.
 I am assuming I am picking up electric noise.
-When a sample file is played, it sounds like white noise.
+When a sample file is played, it sounds like white noise, although I note below that I get radio wave "whistlers."

 My settings are

 arecord -f S32_LE -c 2 -d 1 -r 48000 --device="hw:0,0"

 which means: 32 bit (4 byte) signed precision sound samples, little endian (bytes with lower addresses are the smallest order bits), 2 channels (stereo), 48,000 samples per second.
-I think I have to record in stereo, and 32 bits and 48,000 samples are the highest my hardware / software supports.  "-d 1" is one second duration.
+I think I have to record in stereo with my hardware, and 32 bits and 48,000 samples are the highest my hardware / software supports.
+--device="hw:0,0" identifies the microphone in my case.
+Future work may include automatic discovery of the microphone.

 I have done limited experimentation with a microphone attached.
 I know that if the microphone is gently tapped with my finger, the sound is loud enough to spike the data and make it non-random.
 An obvious experiment is to try with the software input settings turned to zero / muted, which should either pass or